-Behaviour Driven Development Online Training is designed to leave delegates more confident in five key areas:
+Behaviour Driven Development Live Virtual Class is designed to leave delegates more confident in five key areas:

 - Defining the problem: Why is it so difficult to communicate requirements remotely.